nvwaklaas/capra-interface/README.md

 The application consists of three layers:

 - A Vue/Vite front-end
-- A Python FastAPI back-end (For more information see: [Documentation](docs/API.md))
+- A Python FastAPI back-end (For more information see: [Back-end API Documentation](docs/API.md))
-- A Class containing methods for interfacing with a Capra Hircus robot (For more information see: [Documentation](docs/controller.md)).
+- A Class containing methods for interfacing with a Capra Hircus robot (For more information see: [CapraControl Documentation](docs/controller.md)).

 Shown below is a screenshot of the application taken May 13th 2024:
 ![Screenshot of capra-interface front-end](docs/images/capra_interface_scr.jpg)